 - You gasp for air after the breathing pauses

-- You wake up numerous times during the night
+- You wake up abruptly numerous times during the night

 - You notice a lack of libido

-- You are tired throughout the day in spite of being in bed for seven or eight hours the night before
+- You are tired throughout the day despite being in bed for seven or eight hours the night before

 - You are often irritable and depressed